Eshaancoding/VelvaProgrammingLanguage/README.md

 ## Todo:

 * Class implementation
-	* private, public
 	* default values for initializing

+	* actual variables ...
+		* check whether if accessing variable is private
+		* What if we redeclare a private variable in a class structure.
+What do we do :/

 * Enable arguments be classes
 	* The convert to LLVM Type should already be implemented
 	* in CompilationContext::getDefaultValue make sure you have default classes already
 		* shoudl give error if not default function
-	* Make sure that as its parsing, if it detects a class check if its already declared or not
-	* actually be able to call function methods
-	* check whether if accessing variable is private
-	* What if we redeclare a private variable in a class structure.
-What do we do :/
-	* in class, have a method to call another method within class
-	* consider changing classesDefiend into a map rather than a vector (O(n) search time, which although it not bad will end up burdening stuff...)

  Check if scoping really works
 	* what if you declare two variables in a different scope?